Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Proof of Theorem : New achievable distributed computing scheme

-As in Example~\ref{ex:5522}, we will use the interference alignment strategy to design the virtual demand coefficients ${\bf V}_{1}$, ${\bf V}_{2}$ and ${\bf V}_{3}$ such that the following two conditions are satisfied: \begin{itemize} \item (c1) for each $n\in [6]$, the rank of ${\bf F}'(n)$ is $10$, such that ${\bf F}'(n)$ contains $ 2$ linearly independent left-zero vectors; let $\sv^{n,1} $ and $\sv^{n,2}$ be these two vectors; \item (c2) the matrix ${\bf S}$ defined in~\eqref{eq:ex2 coding matrix S} is of full rank, such that from the answers of all workers, the master can recover $ \mathbf{F}' {\bf W}$. \end{itemize}
+Combining with the decodability condition, the objective of the coding scheme is to design the virtual demand ${\bf V}_ {1}, {\bf V}_ {2}$ and ${\bf V}_ {3}$, such that the following two conditions are satisfied: \begin{itemize} \item (c1) for each $n\in [6]$, the rank of ${\bf F}'(n)$ is $10$, such that ${\bf F}'(n)$ contains $ 2$ linearly independent left-zero vectors; let $\sv^{n,1} $ and $\sv^{n,2}$ be these two vectors; \item (c2) the matrix ${\bf S}$ defined in~\eqref{eq:ex2 coding matrix S} is of full rank, such that from the answers of all workers, the master can recover $ \mathbf{F}' {\bf W}$. \end{itemize}

+Next, we present the proposed coding scheme from the perspective of interference alignment.
+If we choose the elements in the virtual demands of ${\bf F}'(n)$ uniformly i.i.d. in $\mathbb{F}_{\qsf}$ as the computing scheme in~\cite{m=1}, ${\bf F}'(n)$ is of full rank with high probability, and there is no left null vector; thus worker $n$ cannot transmit two linearly independent codewords in terms of its known datasets.
+In order to let worker $n$ transmit two linearly independent codewords, we propose to use interference alignment strategy~\cite{2008Interference_Alignment}.
+More precisely, for each worker $n\in [6]$, we treat the sub-messages it cannot compute as its interferences, i.e., $W_{k,j}$ where $k\in \overline{\Zc_{n}}$ and $j\in [3]$.
+The column-wise sub-matrix of the effective demand matrix corresponding to these interferences is ${\bf F}'(n)$, with dimension $12 \times 12$.
+Now we want to `align' the interferences such that the rank of ${\bf F}'(n)$ is $10$ and ${\bf F}'(n)$ contains two linearly independent left null vectors.